bedibyte/adam-blog/_posts/2018-04-06-image-stitching.markdown

 * **Step 5:** Add all warped images together

 ### **Step 1**
 The first step in designing the image stitching algorithm is to extract features (specifically, descriptors and keypoints) from all input images.
-These features are important for our next step in matching the correspondences between images.

 ```Shell
     def stitch(self, images, ratio=0.75, reprojThresh=4.0, showMatches=False):